About the Program

-There are five concentrations available within the forestry bachelor’s degree program.
+There are three concentrations available within the forestry bachelor’s degree program.
 Ecological forest management is the most general of these and will prepare students for positions with government forestry agencies, forestry consulting firms and non-governmental organizations.
 The forestry operations concentration is best-suited for students interested in working for forest products companies or running their own forest products firm.
 Forest biology, a science-based concentration, is ideal for a student who plans to go on to graduate school and specialize in a field such as forest ecology or forest entomology.

 Regardless of the concentration, graduates of the forestry program are also well prepared to continue their studies in graduate school if they choose.
 Each graduate of this program will have completed a rigorous core curriculum that includes forestry and related courses.
 The student will also have acquired the solid foundation in liberal arts and sciences, as well as in communications skills, necessary to be an effective professional and a responsible citizen.